pdjr-n2k/TMP106/README.md

 1. Enter the address of the sensor instance number on the ADDR/VALUE DIL switch.
-2. Press and hold the PRG button for at least one second before release.
+2. Press and hold the PRG button for 1s before releasing.
    The module's transmit LED will begin to flash rapidly.
 3. Enter the instance number you wish to use for the selected sensor channel on the ADDR/VALUE DIL switch.
 4. Press and release the PRG button.
    The module's transmit LED will stop flashing.

+Select your instance numbers with care: the number used must not be in use by any other temperature sensor on the host NMEA bus and must be in the range 0 through 252.

+You can disable a sensor channel by setting its instance number to 0xff.

-### Set the sampling interval of a single sensor channel
+#### Set any property on a sensor channel

 Sensor transmission intervals are set in a similar way to sensor instance numbers by specifying an appropriate parameter address and value for